iosgliath/DTSVM_IDS/README.md

 It works, although many speed improvements are to look out for (on top of hyperparameter tuning).

-Decision tree and GA are implemented from scratch.
+Decision tree and GA are implemented.
 SVM part is using LIBSVM.jl (was not the focus of this project, you can look out my svm repo to look out for a SVM SMO implmentation)

 Any feedback welcome!